theupdateframework/specification/tuf-spec.md

 repository.
 This ensures that an outdated client can always correctly re-trace the chain of trust across multiple root key updates, even if the latest set of root keys on the client dates back multiple root metadata versions.
-See step 5.2 of the client application workflow for more details.
+See step [[#update-root]]  of the client application workflow for more details.

 Note that an attacker, who controls the repository, can launch freeze attacks by withholding new root metadata.
 The attacker does not need to